BIGJRA/BIGJRA.github.io/reborn.md

     - Feint Attack
     - Fire Punch

-I often find that it is raining when I start this fight, hence Drought Torkoal may cause it to be a Rainbow Field battle for eight turns.
-This makes Nature Power turn into boosted Aurora Beam, interestingly giving Ice type coverage to a Fire type Sun team.
-Anyways, his team is fairly strong for this point under sun, so you're gonna have to be careful of letting his Houndoom and Magmortar destroy you with powered-up Fire moves.
+The game makes it rain on the overworld before this fight, so Drought Torkoal will cause it to be a Rainbow Field battle for eight turns.
+This makes Nature Power turn into boosted Aurora Beam, interestingly giving Ice type coverage to a Fire monotype team.
+Anyways, his team is fairly strong for this point under sun, so you're gonna have to be careful not to let his Houndoom and Magmortar destroy you with powered up Fire moves.
 The Rainbow field will also increase chances to burn, so your physical attackers may become crippled.
-One strategy you can use is changing the weather to something else, Rain will dampen his attacks and the other two will cancel the Rainbow Field.
-If you can knock out Torkoal he has no way to set up Sun, so you can use the Protect and Substitute TMs we now have to stall out the sun if you need to.
-Weaken his weather and field advantage and you can win.
+One strategy you can use is changing the weather to something else; Rain will dampen his attacks, while the other two will cancel the Rainbow Field and deal chip damage.
+If you can knock out Torkoal he has no way to set up Sun after the first time, so you can use the Protect and Substitute TMs we now have to stall out the sun if you need to.

 Head into the gym and go upstairs.
-Talk to the group here, then head outside and attempt to enter the orphanage in the center of town.
+Talk to the group here, then head outside and attempt to enter the orphanage in the center of Lapis Ward.
 A girl will leave.
 Head in.
 Inside, you'll have to defeat an Orderly.

+**Orderly John.
+Field: No Field**
+- Slowpoke, Lv.
+31, Serious Nature, IVs: 10
+- Eelektrik, Lv.
+31, Serious Nature, IVs: 10
+- Magneton, Lv.
+32, Serious Nature, IVs: 10

 After you leave, head back to the gym and go upstairs.
 We have our next mission: challenging Shelly for a badge.
 We can talk to Victoria here as well.

 **Relationship Point Choices:**
 - Talk to Victoria after Shelly tells you to have a battle with her (+1 Cal)

-Before we do though we can start a sidequest.

 ## Joining a Gang

-We actually have to join a gang to progress the story.
-Technically we can do this later, but there are some nice rewards we can get right now, so we might as well start now.
-You actually get to choose which gang to join: the Magma Gang in the North Obsidia Alleyway, or the Aqua Gang in the Lapis Alleyway.
+Before fighting Shelly, time for a quest.
+We are required to join a gang to finish the game.
+Technically we can do this later, but we might as well start now since there are some nice rewards.
+You get to choose which gang to join: the Magma Gang in the North Obsidia Alleyway, or the Aqua Gang in the Lapis Alleyway.
 Head over to your choice of alleyway.

 ### The Magma Gang Route (Part 1)